 Change the first sentence and insert two sentences at the end of the first paragraph of 10.1.3.2 as follows:

-A non-S1G AP or an S1G AP with dot11ShortBeaconOptionImplemented set to false The AP shall define the timing for the entire BSS by transmitting Beacon frames according to dot11BeaconPeriod.
-This defines a series of TBTTs exactly dot11BeaconPeriod TUs apart.
+The AP The non-S1G AP shall define the timing for the entire BSS by transmitting Beacon frames according to dot11BeaconPeriod.
+The S1G AP shall define the timing for the entire BSS by transmitting S1G Beacon frames according to dot11BeaconPeriod.This defines a series of TBTTs exactly dot11BeaconPeriod TUs apart.
 Time 0 is defined to be a TBTT with the Beacon frame being a DTIM.
 At each TBTT, the AP shall schedule a Beacon frame as the next frame for transmission according to the medium access rules specified in Clause 9.
 The beacon period is included in Beacon and Probe Response frames, and a STA shall adopt that beacon period when joining the BSS, i.e., the STA sets its dot11BeaconPeriod variable to that beacon period.

-A non-S1G AP shall not transmit Short Beacon frames.
-The operation of an S1G AP with dot11ShortBeaconOptionImplemented set to true is defined in subclause 10.1.3.10.1 (General)
+A non-S1G AP shall not transmit S1G Beacon frames.
+The operation of an S1G AP is further defined in subclause 10.1.3.10.1 (General).

 Instructions to TGah Editor: Change this subclause as follows: